zakatchi/b124-team10-jiehaoargelshuhaoAkaJHASH/README.md

 1. Acquired knowledge on the interconnectedness between jupyter notebook, VSCode and GitHub.
 2. Learnt about the functionalities of the programs stated above.
 3. Soft skills - learnt how to present a DSAI project in a structured, articulate manner, training us for our professional capacities in the future.
-4. Performing Data Prep, Cleaning and EDA on a relatively large textual dataset.
+4. Performing Data Prep, Cleaning and EDA and Supervised statistical analysis on a relatively large textual dataset.
 6. An understanding of APIs and its documentation.

 ## Contributions